6W model of Customer Analysis (Ferrell)

-This article provides a practical explanation of 6W Model of Customer Analysis.
+6W Model of Customer Analysis: this article provides a practical explanation of 6W Model of Customer Analysis.
+This article highlights next to 6W model, also the relationship with Market Research.
 After reading, you will understand the basics of this powerful marketing tool.
+Enjoy Reading!

 What is the 6W Model of Customer Analysis?